mrchrisneal/DashPad/docs/index.md

 A modular system monitoring solution designed to repurpose old tablets as dedicated system metrics displays.

+Or, if you prefer something with a bit more flair:

+!!! tip "Don't let your old iPad or tablet become *[superannuated](https://en.wiktionary.org/wiki/superannuated#:~:text=Retired%20or%20discarded%20due%20to%20age.)* (what a word!)—repurpose it with DashPad!"

 ![Screenshot of DashPad-Web: Monitoring two servers, with a three-column layout selected and CPU/Cron/Log modules expanded.
 The log module at bottom right has automatic scrolling enabled.](assets/screenshot-web-1.png)

 !!! abstract "IMPORTANT NOTE"
     As of July 1st, 2025, DashPad is in active, pre-release development.
 Since the project is created and managed by a solo developer, the primary goal is to establish a stable and coherent codebase that aligns with long-term architectural goals.

     Consequently, pull requests will not be reviewed or accepted at this time.
 The codebase is likely to undergo significant changes, and this documentation should also be considered a living document.
 Your interest and patience as the project matures is appreciated!

 ## What is DashPad?